In this article:

 Remember, your interest is assessed on your average daily balance.
 So you have to figure out what that is.
 To do so, you'll have to look back at your statement.

+Start with the unpaid balance—the amount of money you carried over from the previous month's statement.
 Next, go through your statement to determine what each day's balance was.
-Add up each balance amount and divide it by the number of days in your credit card's billing period.
+Note: Your credit card won't tell you your daily balances for the month; you'll need to do it yourself by adding or subtracting individual charges for each date of the billing cycle as they appear on your statement.
+Add up each daily balance amount and divide it by the number of days in your credit card's billing period.
 That's your average daily balance.

-Let's say your average daily balance was $1,200: 0.00044 x $1200 = $0.53
+Let's say your average daily balance came out to $1,200.
+The calculation would be: 0.00044 x $1,200 = $0.53

 4. Multiply by the Number of Days in Your Billing Cycle

-Finally, you have to multiply the figure from step 2 by the number of days in your billing cycle.
+Finally, you have to multiply the figure from step 3 by the number of days in your billing cycle.

-So you will be charged $15.90 in interest for this billing cycle.
+If your billing cycle was 30 days, then you multiply $0.53 by 30 to equal $15.90.
+You will be charged approximately $15.90 in interest for this billing cycle.